Elliott Buckmaster

-Returning from the Midway, Buckmaster was promoted to rear admiral and named the first Chief of Naval Air primary Training (NAPTC).
+Returning from Midway, Buckmaster was promoted to rear admiral and named the first Chief of Naval Air primary Training (NAPTC).
 NAPTC headquarters were located at the naval Air Training Station, Fairfax Airport, Kansas City, Kansas.
 Dixie Kiefer, his executive officer on Yorktown, was promoted to captain and became Buckmaster's chief of staff.
 Under Buckmaster's direction the Navy's first formal Flight Training Manuals were printed in two versions: "No.1 C.A.A.-W.T.S.
 ELEMENTARY" and "No. 2 PRIMARY".
 Both versions were printed by LA RUE in Kansas City (20,000 Sept 1943).
-The period from early 1942 through 1944 saw a rapid expansion of the navy's flight training operations ending in 1944 with the formation of the Naval Air Training Command at Naval Air Station Pensacola under the command of Rear Admiral George D. Murray, USN.
+The period from early 1942 through 1944 saw a rapid expansion of the navy's flight training operations ending in 1944 with the formation of the Naval Air Training Command at Naval Air Station Pensacola under the command of Rear Admiral George D. Murray, who commanded the USS Enterprise during the Battle of Midway.

 In 1945, Admiral Buckmaster served as Commander, Western Carolines Operating Area, On August 2 he spearheaded shore based operations in the rescue of 317 survivors of USS Indianapolis after her loss to enemy action.